Provincial Nominee Programs

-The Opportunities Ontario Provincial Nominee Program (Ontario PNP) is an immigration program run by the Province of Ontario.
+The Ontario Immigrant Nominee Program (OINP) is an immigration program run by the Province of Ontario.
 It is mainly intended to facilitate applications for permanent residence for foreign nationals who are already in Ontario with legal temporary resident status, either as workers or students.
 However, it can also be used to facilitate permanent residence for temporary residents in other parts of Canada, including visitors to Canada, and also foreign nationals residing outside Canada.

-To apply for permanent residence as a Foreign Worker, the applicant must have the following:
+To apply for permanent residence as a Foreign Worker, the applicant who is being given a job offer by the Ontario company must have the following:

 - Job offer in a skilled occupation from a pre-approved company operating in Ontario,